WFP-VAM/anticipatory-action/templates-evaluation/README.md

 - `evaluate-roc-scores.py` allows to compute the forecast skill (roc scores) with given forecasts and observations for a specific issue month and a specific index.
 It can then be used to compare parameters or datasets at a more granular level, or for instance to try a different downscaling / bias correction method.

 - `inspect-operational-steps.py` allows to inspect each step of the operational workflow and play with the data or parameters.
 It can be used as a tutorial for the core methodology of the system but also to check probability values for a specific index and issue month.

+Recently, the [run-full-pipeline-and-evaluate.py](run-full-pipeline-and-evaluate.py) notebook was added.
+The aim of this notebook is to be able to run the whole process and visualise the results.
+It is primarily intended for analysts wishing to experiment with different parameters or datasets in a completely autonomous way.
+However, this is still a work in progress.